tmst/ZodbDemo/README.md

 Cromlech Introduction AND DEMO
 =====================

-Cromlech is a toolkit and a great way to build applications on top of the Z Object Database.
+Cromlech is a toolkit for building applications in Python.
+This demo shows how to build a wsgi application, but it also works without wsgi, either as a Python Script or even behind an asyncio or Tornado server.
+Cromlech supports both routing and traversal.
+It supports view lookup on objects.
+It supports sessions, and security.
+I recommend Cromlech as the best way to build applications on top of the Z Object Database.

+There is lots of documentation [here](./src/cromdemo/docs).
+You may want to start with
-There is lots of documentation [here](./src/cromdemo/docs) including a longer   [article](./src/cromdemo/docs/article.md) submitted to PyCON USA 2018.
+a longer   [article](./src/cromdemo/docs/article.md) submitted to PyCON USA 2018.